masc-ucsc/docs/docs/pyrope/10-internals.md

     - If any path has a different constant value, the generated result bits will have unknowns if the source bits are different or unknown.

-    - If any paths is not constant, there is no LNAST optimization.
-Further Lgraph optimizations could optimize if all the mux generated value are proved to be the same.
+    - If any paths are not constant, there is no LNAST optimization.
+Further Lgraph optimizations could optimize if all the mux generated values are proved to be the same.

 + The `for` loops are expanded, if the expression in the `for` is unknown, a compile error is generated.